geek101/CarND-Advanced-Lane-Lines/README.md

 #### 2. Gradients are applied for both the red channel image and the saturation channel image seperately and they are combined.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding can be found in code cell 12).
+Here's an example of my output for this step.

 Red channel gradients
 ![alt text][image3]